-One day Nicky and I were talking and I asked him how long he had been taking pictures or something like that.
+One day Nicky and I were talking and I asked him how long he had been taking pictures.
 He said he started while he was barely out of high school.
-And he told me he shot the cover of the very first Rolling Stones album.
+Then he told me he shot the cover of the very first Rolling Stones album.
 Honestly, Nicky told me lots of things that I had trouble believing and this was one of those statements.
 So I said something like “sure.”
 So he lead me to his car and off we went to a local record store.
-Nicky went to the Rolling Stone albums, found the first Stones album and held up the back of it.
+Nicky went to the Rolling Stone albums, found the very first Stones album and held up the back of it.
 Sure enough, there on the credits was printed “Cover Picture by Nicholas Wright.”
-I’ll be dam.
+I’ll be damned.

-The summer he died, he headed back to England to make peace with his mother and have a reunion with the Stones.
+The winter Nicky died, he headed back to England to make peace with his mother and have a reunion with the Stones.
 He had a cold when he left.
 I tried to talk him into taking me with him.
 But he had to do this alone.
 He had not talked to his Mother for many years.
 He had a falling out with her over tossing out his boxes of pictures he had left with her.
-I was told that he made peace with his mother, met the Stones, ended up with pneumonia in the hospital and died there.
+I was told that he made peace with his mother, met the Stones, then ended up with pneumonia in the hospital and died.
 Broke my heart.
 There was no one like Nicky.
 I miss you Nicky, a lot.
 He passed away in England on January 17, 2000.

 Side Note: So when he shot pictures of our cars, he took many pictures of most of the cars.
 Maybe one or two were used in that book.
 I have at least seven car books that have pictures of my car in it.